litespeedtech/lsquic/README.md

 -----------

-LiteSpeed QUIC (LSQUIC) Library is an open-source implementation of QUIC functionality for servers and clients.
-It is released in the hope to speed the adoption of QUIC.
+LiteSpeed QUIC (LSQUIC) Library is an open-source implementation of QUIC and HTTP/3 functionality for servers and clients.
 Most of the code in this distribution is used in our own products: LiteSpeed Web Server, LiteSpeed ADC, and OpenLiteSpeed.
 We think it is free of major problems.
 Nevertheless, do not hesitate to report bugs back to us.
 Even better, send us fixes and improvements!

-Currently supported QUIC versions are Q039, Q043, Q046, and ID-22.
+Currently supported QUIC versions are Q039, Q043, Q046, and ID-23.
 Support
 for newer versions will be added soon after they are released.

 Documentation